apache/solr/solr/modules/langid/README.md

 Dependencies
 ------------
-The Tika detector depends on Tika Core (which is part of extraction contrib) The Langdetect detector depends on LangDetect library The OpenNLP detector depends on OpenNLP tools and requires a previously trained user-supplied model
+The Tika detector depends on Tika Core (which is part of the extraction module) The Langdetect detector depends on LangDetect library The OpenNLP detector depends on OpenNLP tools and requires a previously trained user-supplied model